Low mood and depression

 Sometimes it's possible to feel down without there being an obvious reason.

-If you are experiencing low mood, depression or anxiety call Breathing Space on 0800 83 85 87.
+If you're experiencing low mood, depression or anxiety phone Breathing Space on 0800 83 85 87.

 What's the difference between low mood and depression?